 10 v24 -- recommendations

-The following is a list of recommended books, movies, music, games, etc. Each year has things I found that year.
+The following is a list of recommended books, movies, music, games, etc. Each year has things I found that year (mainly formed my opinion of it that year).
 Links in entries go to my reviews.
 For each entry I give a brief description and sometimes a possibly incomplete list of people I would recommend it to.
 The emphasis here is on what is useful to a MSL/VMH person, whether an artist/intellectual ("movement") or missionary ("religion").

 Table of contents: